craigfrancis/framework/framework/0.1/doc/system/response.md

 	$response->error_send($ref);
 	exit();

-And if your pushing the performance side of page loading, it is possible add the following to your controller:
+And if you are pushing the performance side of page loading, it is possible add the following to your controller:

 	$response->head_flush();
 	sleep(1); // Testing